armytag/langs/qathebo/grammar/morphology.md

 | Group 5 | -gi    | -ta   | -ta    | -ta    |
 : Nominal Person-Number Marking

 These number-marking suffixes only appear in nouns.
-Regardless of the Animacy Group of the relevant noun, [verb agreement](#direct-object-agreement) and [modifier agreement](#modifying-nouns) only distinguishes single and plural.
+Regardless of the Animacy Group of the relevant noun, [verb agreement](#direct-object-agreement) and [modifier agreement](#modifying-nouns) only distinguish single and plural.

 ### Possession